mgonto/restangular-talk/README.md

 This are the slides for the talk I did at AngularJS MTV Meetup.

-You can see them at XXXX
+You can see them at http://mgonto.github.io/restangular-talk

 ## Thanks